thuml/iTransformer/scripts/variate_generalization/README.md

 <img src="../../figures/generability.png" alt="" align=center />
 </p>

-Performance of generalization on unseen variates. iTransformers can be naturally trained with 20% variates and accomplish forecast on all variates with hardly increased error, while Transformers with Channel Independence bring about significantly increased error.
+iTransformers can be naturally trained with 20% variates and accomplish forecast on all variates with the ability to learn transferable representations, while CI-Transformers can bring about more obvious increased error and is time-consuming in practice.